-Lou Jacobs is a principal of Delaware North Companies, a global leader in hospitality and food service.
-With $2.3 billion in annual revenue and 55,000 associates serving half a billion customers in the United States, Canada, Australia, New Zealand and the United Kingdom, Delaware North is one of the largest privately held companies in the world.
+Lou Jacobs is co-chief executive officer for Delaware North, a global leader in hospitality and food service.
+With $3 billion in annual revenue and 60,000 associates serving half a billion customers in the United States, Canada, Australia, New Zealand, the United Kingdom and Asia.
+Delaware North is one of the largest privately held companies in the world.

-Jacobs is at the helm of Delaware North, the 95-year-old company that was founded by his grandfather.
+Jacobs is at the helm of Delaware North, the 100-year-old company that was founded by his grandfather.
 His leadership post has allowed him to guide the rapid growth and prosperity of the company’s diverse businesses and to oversee its long-term strategy and business planning process.
-Among other things, he is responsible for analyzing opportunities for organic growth and growth as a result of acquisitions.
+In addition, Jacobs is an alternate governor for the Boston Bruins, which is owned by his father, Jeremy Jacobs.

 Jacobs began his career with Delaware North in 1986 when he joined the company’s gaming division.
 In 1988, he was named vice president and given responsibility for expanding the pari-mutuel operations.
 He relocated to Sydney, Australia, in 1993 to assume the position of chairman of Delaware North (Australia) Pty Ltd, a division of Delaware North Companies International.
 In 1994, Jacobs was appointed president of Delaware North Companies International, with overall responsibility for the subsidiary holdings in the Pacific Rim, Middle East and Eastern Europe.
 He returned to the company’s world headquarters and was appointed to the position of executive vice president of Delaware North Companies in 1995.